yecril71pl/cpp-docs.pl-pl/docs/cppcx/wrl/weakreference-class.md

 ### <a name="remarks"></a>Uwagi

-Inicjuje nowe wystąpienie klasy `WeakReference` klasy.
+Inicjuje nowe wystąpienie klasy `WeakReference`.

-Wskaźnik silne odwołanie dla `WeakReference` obiekt jest inicjowany do `nullptr`, oraz liczba silne odwołanie jest inicjowany do 1.
+Silny wskaźnik odniesienia `WeakReference` dla obiektu jest `nullptr`inicjowany do , a liczba silnych odwołań jest inicjowana do 1.